MARTIMM/gnome-gtk3/docs/content-docs/tutorial.md

 Many techniques will pass and lead you along all kinds of details like creating and showing windows, adding widgets, using dialogs and sending signals to name a few.

-The first few parts of the tutorial is about building your GUI by hand.
-There are some intermezzo's in between to tell you something about how the Raku modules are set up.
-Later sections will be about making use of *XML* files, possibly generated from the GTK+ GUI designer program *Glade*, how to make use of stylesheets, resources, applications, drag and drop, ....
-On the website there is also a section explaining some of the design ideas of the perl6 **Gnome::*** packages.
-There is also a reference section of the implemented modules.
+At first, a large part of the tutorial will be about building your GUI by hand.
+There are some sections in between to tell you something about how the Raku modules are set up.
+Later sections will be about making use of *XML* files, possibly generated from the GTK+ GUI designer program *Glade*, how to make use of stylesheets, resources, applications, drag and drop, ….
+To get more detailed information of each module, there is also a reference section of the implemented modules on this web site.

-What is not explained is how to install the Gtk libraries and install Raku or the Raku modules.
+What will not be explained here is how to install the Gtk libraries and install Raku or the Raku modules.

 Have fun!